Ndibechinonso/NonsoPortfolio/README.md

 Welcome to my Portfolio

-My Portfolio was built with ReactJs and React-Redux with its server built with ExpressJs and Mongoose
+My Portfolio was built with ReactJs and React-Redux with its server built with ExpressJs and Mongoose and is hosted on Heroku

 It samples some of my old and curent projects